santifiorino/tesis-de-licenciatura/dataset_creator/readme.md

 ### TODO
 - turn notebook into script with params
-- post production:
-    - remove leading/trailing silence
+- in the 'for each section' loop:
-    - if X% of the full audio is silence, remove audio
+    - if X% of the full audio is silence, don't save it
-    - ¿normalize volume? ¿maybe just add a compressor to the pedalboard fixes it?
+- some post-generation volume normalization among all audio files